-It’s that time of year again, where the air is so hot and stifling that you crave the relief of walking into a cool, air-conditioned building or home.
-Your unit works well and keeps your house cool on the hottest days, so no worries right?
+It’s that time of year again when the air is so hot and stifling that you crave the relief of walking into a cool, air-conditioned building or home.
+Your unit works well and keeps your house cool on the hottest days, so no worries, right?
 WRONG.

-A more serious effect of dirty HVAC filters is Legionnaire’s disease.
-The disease is not spread from person to person, but instead through the mist produced by HVAC units.
+A more severe effect of dirty HVAC filters is Legionnaire’s disease.
+The disease is not spread from person to person but instead through the mist produced by HVAC units.
 It is a severe form of pneumonia.
-An infection in your lungs causes them become inflamed, hinder breathing, and cause a harsh cough.
-Why put your family at risk to something that is so easily prevented?
+An infection in your lungs causes them to become inflamed, hinder breathing and cause a harsh cough.
+Why put your family at risk for something that is so easily prevented?

 Worse, the condensation produced by HVAC units in the drain pan could cause mold and fungus to grow.
-As this fungus grows within your unit, its particles are being distributed in your home and yourself, your family, and your animals are being exposed.
-The mold could be making people in your household sick as it proliferates in the pan.
-Even if you don’t see the mold, if there is an odor it could still be there.
-The graphic below shows a severe case of mold growth in a unit.
+As this fungus grows within your unit, its particles are being distributed in your home, and you, your family, and your animals are being exposed.
+The mold could make people in your household sick as it proliferates in the pan.
+Even if you don’t see the mold, if there is an odor, it could still be there.

 When you spend a lot of time in an air-conditioned space, you can often prevent feeling unwell with these tips:

 If you have any air conditioning sickness symptoms that are severe or seem to last, see a doctor for a proper diagnosis.